 Step Three: Size the Designs and Change the Color to White

 With the group selected, go to the Size in the top toolbar, and with the Lock ON, change the width of all to 11.5″.
 Then change the color to white (the square next to Operations).
 You don’t need to change the color since we’re sending it right to cut in the next step, but it helps me visualize a bit, so that’s what I did.

 Step Four: Save the Designs and Make It!

 Save the project in the top toolbar, name it, and add it to any collections.
 Then tap the Make It button in the top right corner of the screen.

 Step Five: Prep the Mat and Get Ready to Cut

-And depending on what machine you’re using you may see this screen asking you to choose your mat.
-Choose 12″ x 12″ bc of the size of the cardstock, and then Confirm.
+And depending on what machine you’re using, you may see this screen asking you to choose your mat.
+Choose 12″ x 12″ because of the cardstock size, then Confirm.

 Tip: You can change the paper size to 8.5″ x 11″ on the Mat Preview Page and Cricut will position the designs on the mats to match.